jayvachon/DNA/README.md

 w ofc all this only in the end just being my own MFTFH, probs wrong, probs untickling, nearsighted and stillborn :: that's ok - the only Strongly Held Belief i'm hoping to express is

 :wq

+# 12:00am Lunch with Ken / On a Given Tree / ^
+i know i know
++ all blooming flowers from clay pots arranged pentagonally. all blooming flowers are functions of production. the church of consumption/work revered/how defined a persons' worth. the preference for tangibility: the lazy/easy expression of realness by physical things ..
++ fortunately this is all suffusable (and is always being suffused, after all - though it [the suffusion] does not feel the compulsion for an obviously convincing case) here & then, near & now, etc.